jpedro1711/curso-testes-automatizados/README.md

 ```
 $ sudo mysql

-CREATE USER 'root'@'%' IDENTIFIED BY 'mysqlRoot2023';
+CREATE USER 'user'@'%' IDENTIFIED BY 'password';
-GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'user'@'%' WITH GRANT OPTION;

 exit